-See our Dance Syllabus for entry categories.
+See our Dance Syllabus for entry classes and requirements.

 Our Ballet & Modern adjudicator for 2023 is Sarah Brewer Clowes!